 One of the monkfish was observed to move along the seabed for several metres at a time by walking.
 Several ‘walks’ were observed.
 The gait involved both the pelvic and pectoral fins and the body and tail were lifted clear of the seabed.
 The pelvic fins appeared to be the main weight bearing fins lifting the body up from the seabed.
 They also seemed to be responsible for a considerable proportion of the forwards propulsion.

 Thinking that was less ideologically driven might not go amiss in the present case.
 While locomotion may have been a function of Tiktaalik’s front fins, its probable habitat was shallow water, which it needed for support.
 Out of water, it could only have dragged its almost 3-metre-long body.
-Monkfish, which like Tiktaalik have a wide mouth, flattened skull and eyes on top of the skull rather than on the sides, again alert us to other possibilities, for in addition they use their fins to scoop out sediment from under their bodies and make a hollow in which, having camouflaged themselves to match their surroundings, they lie in wait.
+Monkfish, which like Tiktaalik have a wide mouth, flattened skull and eyes on top of the skull, again alert us to other possibilities, for in addition they use their fins to scoop out sediment from under their bodies and make a hollow in which, having camouflaged themselves to match their surroundings, they lie in wait.
 At the right moment, they strike the prey by suddenly pushing with their fins upwards and forwards.
 The feeding strategy of Tiktaalik won’t have been the same as the monkfish’s, but it may have been similar.
 Several lineages of fish have ‘evolved’ an ability to crawl out of water, including mudskippers, rockskippers and blennies; but there is no reason to think they are on the way to leaving the water altogether.

 The pelvic girdle is even less tetrapod-like than that of … Eusthenopteron, but the pelvic fin … shares derived characteristics with basal tetrapods despite being more primitive than the pectoral fin of Panderichthys.
 The evolution of tetrapod locomotion appears to have passed through a stage of body-flexion propulsion, in which the pelvic fins played a relatively minor anchoring part, before the emergence of hindlimb-powered propulsion in the interval between Panderichthys and Acanthostega.